Spain forms

 - When filing EX-15 alongside SCHENGEN-VISA-FORM (NIE for property or business in Spain)

-The EX-17 form is utilized for applying for the Foreign Identity Card (TIE) in Spain.
+The EX-17 form is the application for obtaining the Foreigner Identity Card (TIE) in Spain.

 - NATIONAL-WORK: National Work Visa